Parton distribution functions from scalar light-front parton gas model: Summary and conclusion

 \section{Summary and conclusion}

-In this article, we proposed the light front parton gas model as a framework to help understand the distribution of the longitudinal momentum fractions of the partons inside a hadron based on light front kinematics and momentum conservation.
-Specifically within our model, the partons were treated as classical particles whose phase space distributions were given by the light front generalization of the microcanonical molecular dynamics ensemble.
+In this article we proposed the light-front parton gas model as a statistical method to help understand the distribution of the longitudinal momentum fractions of the partons inside a bound state based on light-front kinematics and momentum conservation.
+Specifically within such a model the partons were treated as classical particles whose phase-space distributions were given by the light-front generalization of the microcanonical molecular dynamics ensemble.

-We defined the longitudinal momentum fraction distributions as the marginalization of the phase space distribution.
-We also derived the joint longitudinal momentum fraction distribution through the analytic reduction of the transverse momentum integrals.
-This resulted in the explicit expressions of of the single-particle $x$-distribution for massless partons and for ${N=3}$ massive partons of the same mass.
-With specific combinations of the parton number and available thermal energy, we calculated the single-particle momentum fraction distribution using quadrature.
-With Gibbs sampling, we drew samples of the joint longitudinal momentum fraction distribution for massive partons.
-Based on these samples, we computed the $\omega_x(E,V,N,\mathbf{P};x)$ as histograms for total numbers $N=3$, $4$, and $5$ particles all of the same mass.
+We defined the longitudinal momentum-fraction distributions as the marginalization of the phase-space distribution indicated by the ensemble.
+We also derived the joint longitudinal momentum-fraction distribution through the analytical reduction of the transverse momentum integrals.
+This consequently resulted in the explicit expressions of the single-particle $x$-distributions for all massless partons and for ${N=3}$ massive partons of the same mass.
+With specific combinations of the parton number and available thermal energy, we calculated the single-particle momentum-fraction distribution using quadrature.
+Applying Gibbs sampling we drew samples of the joint longitudinal momentum-fraction distribution for massive partons.
+Based on these samples we computed the distribution ${\omega_x(E,V,N,\mathbf{P};x)}$ as histograms for total numbers $N=3$, $4$, and $5$ particles all of the same mass.
 The same sampling technique was subsequently used to compute longitudinal momentum-fraction distributions when $3$ massive particles of the same mass are mixed with a selection of massless particles.
 We found that the region with small longitudinal momentum fractions is occupied by the massless particles.
 Whereas the total longitudinal momentum of the system is distributed disproportionately to the massive particles.

-This article serves as the initial investigation of a light front parton gas model.
+This article serves as the initial investigation of a light-front parton gas model.
 Therefore despite the reproduction at certain theoretical limits and the overall qualitative agreement, we did not relate results presented in this article with experimental hadron PDFs.
-In future work, we expect to expand the current model to include spin and flavor to form a mixed system of massive quarks and massless gluons.
-We also plan to allow parton creation and annihilation that convert between quark-antiquark pairs and gluons, resulting in a microcanonical ensemble with variable particle numbers.
+In future work we expect to expand the current model to include spin and flavor formalizing a mixed system of massive quarks and massless gluons.
+We also plan to allow creation and annihilation of partons that convert between quark-antiquark pairs and gluons, resulting in a microcanonical ensemble with a variable number of particles.